Azure-Samples/azure-intelligent-edge-patterns/Research/kubeflow-on-azure-stack-lab/Readme.md

 ![pics/kubernetes_cluster.png](pics/kubernetes_cluster.png)

-It would be helpful to record the master ip, and a connecting script containing something like the following:
+It would be helpful to record the master ip, and create a one-line script containing something like the following to connect from your "jump" server:

     $ ssh -i ~/.ssh/id_rsa_demokey azureuser@12.345.123.45
     Authorized uses only.
 All activity may be monitored and reported.
     Welcome to Ubuntu 16.04.6 LTS (GNU/Linux 4.15.0-1061-azure x86_64)
     ...

+You should see the bash shell to a server with `master` in its name.

+## Module 3.2.
+Check that you can see the nodes:

     azureuser@k8s-master-27515788-0:~$ kubectl cluster-info
     Kubernetes master is running at https://kube-rg3-123456.demoe2.cloudapp.example.com